 Usually with the rain, comes the cold.
 If this isn’t the case in your climate, having wet hands is probably not a big deal.
 You wash your hands throughout the day right? 😉

-I use leather gloves with a touchscreen capability so I can use my smartphone without having to take off the gloves (a critical feature, which is becoming mostly standard these days).
+I use these leather gloves with a touchscreen capability so I can use my smartphone without having to take off the gloves (a critical feature, which is becoming mostly standard these days).
 The leather gloves have a coating on the entire palm side that makes the touch screens work.
 I think the tech doesn’t work as well with gloves made of other materials, so I prefer the leather (plus it’s more stylish!).
 Mine aren’t completely waterproof, but I’ve found for any ride 30 minutes or less, they don’t soak through, and can be left to dry after the ride.

 If you want to guarantee your hand warmth and dryness, some other waterproof gloves can provide a little more protection.